Winter Storm Warning for most of the state as mid-week storm develops

 TODAY: Mostly sunny to partly cloudy.
 High: low-mid 40s.

+TONIGHT: Chance for light snow showers or flurries before daybreak.
+Low: Upper 20s - low 30s.

-WEDNESDAY: Snow beginning around mid-day (light initially) then becoming heavier through the afternoon and evening.
-A changeover to rain is possible in southeast CT.
+WEDNESDAY: Light snow showers become steady and heavier through the afternoon and evening.
+A changeover to rain is possible for a period of time south and east of Hartford.
 Slick travel likely during the PM hours.
 High: mid 30s.

-THURSDAY: Snow ending early in the morning, likely before sunrise.
+THURSDAY: Snow ending early in the morning.
+Light snow could linnger into the mornign commute for areas in northern/northeastern Connecticut.
 Windy and mostly cloudy.
 High: High: 30s.

 FRIDAY: Mostly cloudy, chance of a late snow shower/flurries.
 High 40s.